Public Holidays in Andorra 2026 – Catholic, National & Bank Holidays

 Frequently Asked Questions (FAQs)

-Andorra typically has around 13 official public holidays each year, including both religious and national celebrations.
+Andorra observes around 13 official public holidays in 2026, including major Catholic feasts and national commemorations.

-The National Day is on September 8, honoring Our Lady of Meritxell, the country’s patron saint.
+The National Day on September 8 honors Our Lady of Meritxell, the country’s patron saint, and is celebrated with religious ceremonies and cultural events across the principality.

 Yes.
-Good Friday is a public holiday marked by religious services and reflection throughout the principality.
+Good Friday is an official public holiday in Andorra and is observed with religious services and traditional commemorations.

 Yes.
-Most shops and offices close on December 25 and 26 for Christmas and Boxing Day (Sant Esteve).
+Most businesses close on December 25 and 26 for Christmas Day and Boxing Day (Sant Esteve), although some tourist-area shops may remain open.

 Conclusion